ShobaS/Daily-Log/log.md

 Day 85:
 Learnt to animate in canvas.
 It is really cool.
 Followed up with the tutorial and playing around with these things :)

+Day 86:
+Learnt about some basic concepts like api and read some articles to understand it better.